 A limited number of students with a cumulative undergraduate GPA of 3.0 or higher may be admitted into the program for one semester without the GMAT test scores.
 Conditionally accepted students are required to successfully complete the GMAT by the end of their first enrolled semester and are not eligible for financial aid loans until they are fully accepted to the program.

 Graduate Management Admission Test

 The Graduate Management Admission Test (GMAT) is designed to assess capabilities that are important in the study of management at the graduate level.
 The GMAT is sponsored and controlled by the Graduate Management Admission Council (GMAC) and is administered by Pearson/VUE.

 For more information about the GMAT, visit www.mba.com.
 La Salle’s school code for the GMAT exam is 548-KK-16.
-With permission of the Director of the appropriate MBA program, test scores from the Graduate Record Examination (GRE) may be accepted.
+With permission of the Director of the Part-Time Hybrid MBA program, test scores from the Graduate Record Examination (GRE) may be accepted.